awayfl/poki-player/README.md

 XFL files are used to keep things git-friendly, and any SWF compiled from Adobe Animate  / Flash Pro is best having its accompanying source uploaded in XFL to allow for easier testing and keep track of any modifications.

-> N.B AS2 XFLs can only be opened in a Flash Pro CS6 or earlier
+> N.B.
+AS2 XFLs can only be opened and compiled in Flash Pro CS6 (recommended) or earlier

 The SDK's most commonly used functions are:
  - `commercialBreak()`